jf-coding/cycle/README.md

   Check if you have the Java installed in your system is equal or greater then version 1.6.0.

-* How to run the test programs?

-  The test programs can be found in "test_programs_executable" folder, present in installation software directory.
-Then change to the program folder you want to test, and run the simulation from there.

 * What i need for rebuild or build an program for the simulator?

-  You must have an version of the mb-gcc, i recommend the use of the Microblaze GNU Toolchain (Xilinx EDK 8.1.01) included in Development Tools instalation software.
+  You must have an version of the mb-gcc, i recommend the use of the Microblaze GNU Toolchain (Xilinx EDK 8.1.01) (mb-gcc v3.4.1) included in Development Tools instalation software.

 * Dhrystone benchmark v2.1 in test programs give always the same result?